dwhiffing/fury/content/aar/nf/nf41_aj/body.md

 leads to another change in policy.
 Up to this point I'd been restricting myself to passive sonar, hoping to avoid alerting subs to my presence, but no more.
 I revert to my normal practice, and the order goes out for active sonar use on ships with powerful hull sonars.
-Let's blast away!
+Let's blast away\!
 Even if that draws them in, at least I'll see them in advance.

 (After their alarming experience, TG Algonquin docks alongside their